pachyderm/docs-content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

 --root-password="<InstanceRootPassword>"
 ```

 When you create a new Cloud SQL for PostgreSQL instance, a [default admin user](https://cloud.google.com/sql/docs/postgres/users#default-users) `Username: "postgres"` is created.
-It will later be used by Pachyderm to access its databases.
+It will later be used by {{%productName%}} to access its databases.
 Note that the `--root-password` flag above sets the password for this user.

 Check out Google documentation for more information on how to [Create and Manage PostgreSQL Users](https://cloud.google.com/sql/docs/postgres/create-manage-users).

 ### Create Your Databases

-After your instance is created, you will need to create Pachyderm's database(s).
+After your instance is created, you will need to create {{%productName%}}'s database(s).

-If you plan to deploy a standalone cluster (i.e., if you do not plan to register your cluster with a separate [enterprise server](../../../enterprise/auth/enterprise-server/setup)), you will need to create a second database named "dex" in your Cloud SQL instance for Pachyderm's authentication service.
+If you plan to deploy a standalone cluster (i.e., if you do not plan to register your cluster with a separate [enterprise server](../../../enterprise/auth/enterprise-server/setup)), you will need to create a second database named "dex" in your Cloud SQL instance for {{%productName%}}'s authentication service.
 Note that the database **must be named `dex`**.
 This second database is not needed when your cluster is managed by an enterprise server.

 {{% notice note %}}